Breaking The Connection (June/july 1985 | Volume: 36, Issue: 4)

 June/july 1985 | Volume 36, Issue 4

 The history of telephone communications in the United States is also, in large measure, the history of an extraordinary business organization.
-On January 8, 1982, that organization announced that within two years it would tear itself apart, and on January 1, 1984, it made good on its promise.
+On January 8, 1982, that organization announced that, within two years, it would tear itself apart, and on January 1, 1984, it made good on its promise.

 Before its dismemberment, the American Telephone and Telegraph Company, also known as “Ma Bell,” had been by many standards the largest company on earth.
 In the range of its influence, in assets, and in its impact on the daily lives of ordinary people, it dwarfed not only other companies but also nations.
 More than half a billion conversations sped daily over its equipment.
 On it depended the flow of messages that smoothed the lives of husbands and wives, parents and children, businesses and customers, lovers, friends, strangers—anyone here who wanted to talk with anyone there, or vice versa.

 The legal term for what occurred on January 1, 1984, is divestiture , but that word seems inadequate as a description of the corporate equivalent of a many-limbed giant ripping off limb after limb, flinging the pieces in all directions, and leaving the landscape littered with big, bleeding hunks of its former self.
-The new AT&T, often called “Baby Bell,” consisted of two parts with assets worth a piddling thirty-four billion dollars: AT&T Communications, responsible for longdistance services, and AT&T Technologies, an umbrella organization whose subsidiary divisions included AT&T Bell Laboratories, AT&T Network Systems, AT&T Technology Systems, AT&T Information Systems, AT&T Consumer Products, and AT&T International.
+The new AT&T, often called “Baby Bell,” consisted of two parts with assets worth a piddling $34,000,000,000: AT&T Communications, responsible for long-distance services, and AT&T Technologies, an umbrella organization whose subsidiary divisions included AT&T Bell Laboratories, AT&T Network Systems, AT&T Technology Systems, AT&T Information Systems, AT&T Consumer Products, and AT&T International.

 AT&T was bigger than GM, Ford, GE, IBM, Xerox, and Coca-Cola combined.